bozhang96/bozhang96.github.io/_pages/about.md

 I am Bo, a Ph.D. candidate at Nanjing University, [School of Earth Sciences and Engineering](https://es.nju.edu.cn/main.htm).
 Currently, I am working in [Dr. Kai Gu's group](https://es.nju.edu.cn/gk1/list.htm) and with [ACEI Institute](https://es.nju.edu.cn/acei/main.psp).
 I will be joining the School of Earth Sciences and Engineering at Hohai University as an Assistant Professor in Fall 2024, focusing on shallow subsurface environment observation and evaluation.
 For sustainability, I focus on promoting the large-scale utilization of shallow geothermal energy in heating and cooling.

 ### Education
-- Ph.D.: Geological Resources and Geological Engineering at Nanjing University (2020-present)
+- Ph.D.
+Student: Geological Resources and Geological Engineering at Nanjing University (2020-present)
-- M.E.: Geological Engineering at Nanjing University (2018-2020, pursue doctoral study in advance)
+- Master Student: Geological Engineering at Nanjing University (2018-2020, pursue doctoral study in advance)
-- B.E.: Engineering Geology at Jilin University (2013-2017)
+- Bachelor of Engineering: Engineering Geology at Jilin University (2013-2017)

 <figure>
    <img src="/images/atrt_changzhou.jpg" alt="ATRT at Changzhou City">